 Structure Metadata

-Structure metadata is used to describe the structure of an instance of a collection, including any reference to a tiling scheme.
+Structure metadata is used to describe the structure of an instance of a collection.
 Since constraints can be different on separate files (for example they could be derived from different legal sources), or security constraints may be different, the constraint information becomes part of the structure metadata.
 The other structure metadata is the grid representation and the reference system.

 Figure 12-2 shows the S102_StructureMetadataBlock.
-The metadata block is generated by the inheritance of attributes from a number of ISO 19115 metadata classes, and S-100 class for tiling and two implementation classes for the horizontal and vertical reference system.
+The metadata block is generated by the inheritance of attributes from a number of ISO 19115 metadata classes, and two implementation classes for the horizontal and vertical reference system.
 This makes the metadata block a simple table.

 Metadata in S102_StructureMetadataBlock is encoded as embedded metadata in the HDF5 file at Level 2 or Level 3 (see clause 10.2) depending on whether it applies to a single feature instance, tile, or to all instances of a feature class or all tiles.